 1877: John Gardiner, Adam Kennedy & Thomas Kennedy were presented with illuminated addresses.

 1878: George Robertson & William Goer were presented with illuminated addresses.
-George Coulthard with Edward Brendel & R. Knowles both from the Second Twenty presented with gold lockets.
+George Coulthard with Edward Brendel & Robert Knowles both from the Second Twenty presented with gold lockets.

 1879: George McGill, Henry 'Harry' Nudd & James Robertson were presented with illuminated addresses.